 Godfrey ushered in a new era of medical imaging when he published the first clinical CT scans.
-Many previous medical tests were made obsolete by his innovation, including painful and invasive procedures including pneumoencephalography and contrast encephalography.
+Many previous medical tests were made obsolete by his innovation, including painful and invasive procedures, such as pneumoencephalography and contrast encephalography.
 His method was fast, pain-free, and made the most efficient use of the allowable X-ray dose.
 Over 40 years on from his great breakthrough, CT scanners are still in use all around the world, and millions of people have benefited from better diagnosis.
 Modern scanners have few features which were not first envisaged by Godfrey in 1968 1.

 Life before CT